2020–21 SC East Bengal season: Indian Super League entry

 On 2 September 2020, the club and Chief Minister Mamata Banerjee announced at the state secretariat Nabanna that Kolkata-based firm Shree Cement was the club's new investor.
 The next day, FSDL invited bids for interested clubs from Delhi, Ludhiana, Ahmedabad, Kolkata, Siliguri and Bhopal.
 On 15 September, the club officially confirmed that they had submitted their bid papers for entry to the 2020–21 Indian Super League.
 The participation of East Bengal in the ISL was also unofficially confirmed.
 The club was rebranded as Sporting Club East Bengal.
-On 27 September, FSDL chairman, Nita Ambani announced East Bengal's move from the I-League to the Indian Super League for the 2020–21 season.
+On 27 September, FSDL announced East Bengal's move from the I-League to the Indian Super League for the 2020–21 season.

 After entering the Indian Super League

 The club announced former India captain Renedy Singh would be the team's new assistant coach and Liverpool legend Robbie Fowler was signed as the team's new head coach on 9 October.
 He would be assisted by Anthony Grant, who was alongside him at Brisbane Roar last season.
 The backroom staff would include former Tottenham Hotspurs' goalkeeper Bobby Mimms as the goalkeeper coach, and former Blackpool manager Terry McPhillips as the set-piece coach.
 Robbie Fowler would be assisted by Michael Harding, the former physio of Newcastle United.
 Jack Inman, Former sports scientist from Bury, and Joseph Walmsley, an analyst from Preston North End joined management.
 The team became the first club in India to appoint a set-piece coach.

 East Bengal announced the signing of Australian defender Scott Neville on loan from Brisbane Roar for the season as their first official signing.
 He was also to be registered as the Asian foreigner for the Indian Super League campaign.
 SC East Bengal announced the signing of four more foreigners: Aaron Amadi-Holloway from Brisbane Roar, Anthony Pilkington and Danny Fox from Wigan Athletic and Matti Steinmann from Wellington Phoenix.
 The club announced the signing of the India national football team forward Jeje Lalpekhlua for the season.
 On 19 October, East Bengal announced the signing of their sixth foreigner, Congolese winger Jacques Maghoma, who had played for EFL Championship side Birmingham City in the previous season.
 The club announced the signing of former left-back Narayan Das from Odisha.

 During an online interaction on the club's social media, coach Robbie Fowler said: "We will look to develop a competitive team and try and develop Indian talent as well.
 We all hope the league can get better, the ISL and as management, we think we can better."
 Later, the team management hired sports psychologist Nicola McCalliog to assist the team for the season.
 McCalliog had previously worked with several English Premier League sides and was also the Head of Player Welfare and Psychology at the Robbie Fowler Academy.